RTann95/HotelManagement/README.md

 To do manual CockroachDB queries, run `cockroach sql --insecure -d hotelmanagement`.

 ## Local Docker

+The following steps show how to test the server locally on Docker with 3 nodes of Cockroach.

+**Note**: This setup assumes roach0 will always be up, as the server can only communicate with that node.
+Also, keep in mind Cockroach requires the liveness of a majority (in this case 2) nodes to work properly.
+So, feel free to bring nodes 1 and 2 up and down as you please, but do not kill node 0 nor kill more than 1 node at a time (of course this is just testing, so feel free to do whatever, though).

 1. Run `docker-compose up` to build and run the entire project.
 2. Run `docker-compose down` when done (**be sure to use `docker-compose` commands because it's stupid**).